vamping111/terraform-provider-testmark/website/docs/r/eip.html.markdown

 In addition to all arguments above, the following attributes are exported:

-* `allocation_id` - ID that CROC Cloud assigns to represent the allocation of the elastic IP address for use with instances in a VPC.
+* `allocation_id` - ID that the cloud assigns to represent the allocation of the elastic IP address for use with instances in a VPC.
 * `association_id` - ID representing the association of the address with an instance in a VPC.
 * `domain` - Indicates if this EIP is for use in VPC (`vpc`).
 * `id` - Contains the EIP allocation ID.